JesJehle/earthEngineGrabR/developer-logs.md

   * targetArea is defiend by a path to a local geo-file

 # issues

 * If earthEngineGrabR is installed before sf, sf will use the dependencies from the conda environment and crash.
 * sf::st_read() error unable to load shared object '/home/jesjehle/R/x86_64-pc-linux-gnu-library/3.4/sf/libs/sf.so':
+* Jussi bug report : my working directory in a local temporary drive "\\\\ATKK/home/j/juzmakin/Documents", Anaconda does not find the compiler information: Error: Could not find a valid conda environment.

+* Error in py_run_file_impl(file, local, convert) : OverflowError: Python int too large to convert to C long

 # rest